Im-Rises/PhysicalEngine/README.md

 ## Description

-This is a simple physics engine written in C++ using GLFW, OpenGl3 and Dear ImGui.
+This is a simple physics engine written in C++ using Glad, GLFW, OpenGl3 and Dear ImGui.

 The project is a work in progress and is not yet complete.